-The Benefits of Sleep
+The psychological Benefits of Sleep

 There has been a lot of research done on the power of sleep.
 Scientists have found that those who sleep better at night have been found to:

 - Have better concentration

-- Have increased memory
+- Have enhanced memory

 - Focus less on the negative

-- Are more creative
+- Be more creative

 - Have a better immune system